DanteLore/dantelore/content/posts/quick-teamcity-build-status-with-angularjs.md

 You can't hit a server from a web page unless that server is the server that served the web page you're hitting the server with... unless of course you tell the server you want to hit that the web page you want to hit it with, served from a different server, is allowed to hit it.
 Got that?
 Thought so.
 This is all because of a really logical thing called "Cross Origin Resource Sharing", which you can enable pretty easily in TeamCity as long as you have admin permissions.

-Check out <strong>Administration -> Server Administration -> Diagnostics -> Internal Properties</strong>.
-From there you should be able to edit, or at least get the location of the <strong>internal.properties</strong> file.
+Check out **Administration -> Server Administration -> Diagnostics -> Internal Properties**.
+From there you should be able to edit, or at least get the location of the **internal.properties** file.
 Weirdly, if the file doesn't exist, there is no option to edit, so you have to go and create the file.
 Since my TeamCity server is running on a Windows box, I created the new file here:

 ```C:\ProgramData\JetBrains\TeamCity\config\internal.properties ```